Undergraduate Course: Interior Design 4C: Design Exposition (DESI10066)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 4 Undergraduate)

 ||Availability||Not available to visiting students

 They should produce images that show their Interior Design proposals in a realistic manner, to complement the final scheme.
-Students will also be expected to design and produce a bound design book that details the entire project journey, edited from all information gathered and produced.
-They will also be required to produce a CV, sample letter of application and mini-portfolio.
-To support an understanding of the job application process a mock interview will be undertaken.
+Students will also be expected to design and produce a design book that details the entire self-generated project journey, edited from all information gathered and produced.
+They will also be required to produce suite of professional information including a CV, sample letter of application and mini (edited) portfolio.

 Entry Requirements (not applicable to Visiting Students)

 |Additional Costs|| Degree show presentation to include items such as printed presentation banner or similar, display models and design book - approximately £200

 Course Delivery Information

 |Academic year 2021/22, Not available to visiting students (SS1)

 Design Book or experiential Journal (bound book format minimum 40 pages).